 This came about because I LOVE chocolate-chip brioche – so I decided to try to make some chocolate-chip bread as a replacement.
 Unfortunately, though, the chocolate chips all melted into the dough as I added warm water and I ended up with this Chocolate Tea Bread instead – but it was still delicious!
 Then I experimented with tea and white chocolate and stumbled on something heavenly.
 Bliss!

 Makes 1 small loaf to serve 6 people from 9p each.
-This post is not sponsored; I provide links to the ingredients that I use so you can see how I calculate my recipe costs, and I may earn a small commission if you click the links or purchase any ingredients.
+This post is not sponsored; I provide links to the ingredients that I use so you can see how I calculate my recipe costs, and I may earn a small commission if you click the links and make a purchase.
 All prices correct at the time of printing and are subject to change.

 Measure the flour, yeast and sugar into a large mixing bowl.
 Break the chocolate into chunks.
 It’s up to you how you do this; I put mine into a freezer bag and bash it with the flat end of a rolling pin, or you could use a wood mallet in a similar setup, or chop the chocolate on a work surface with a big sharp knife if you’re cheffy and adept at that sort of thing.